teaching-networks/animation-server/docs/guide/GUIDE.md

 ### REST API

-Each entity has it's own rest endpoint which is implementing the CRUD interface (src/main/kotlin/edu.hm.cs.animation.server/util/rest).
+Each entity has its own rest endpoint which is implementing the CRUD interface (src/main/kotlin/edu.hm.cs.animation.server/util/rest).
 Therefore each endpoint handles GET, POST and PATCH requests.
 If a certain id is provided in the path (e.g. poll/2) the endpoint handles GET and DELETE methods related to the column with the specified id.